Top 45 Scholarships in Europe for International Students

 ETH Excellence Scholarships are open to excellent students both from the ETH and from other universities (national and international) wishing to pursue their Master’s degree at ETH Zurich.
 The prerequisite is a very good result in their Bachelor’s.
 Students must belong to the best 10 percent of their Bachelor’s programme.
 The scholarships consists of a full/partial grant covering living and study expenses as well as a tuition fee waiver.

 University of Lausanne Master’s Grant for Foreign Students (Switzerland)

 The University of Lausanne in Switzerland offers scholarships to international students who wishes to pursue a Masters Degree at the University through the UNIL Master’s Grants.
-The amount of the grant is CHF 1,600.- per month from 15 September to 15 July, for a duration not exceeding the regulation minimum period of the programme (according to the programme, one-and-a-half years or two years subject to deduction for paid placements or exempt semesters, if any).
+The amount of the grant is CHF 1,600.- per month from 15 September to 15 July, for a duration not exceeding the regulation minimum period of the programme.

 University of Bern Excellence Scholarships for International Students (Switzerland)

 The University of Bern Masters Grants are for international students who wish to pursue a Master’s programme at the University.
 Criteria for selection are academic excellence and the candidate’s potential and motivation.
 The grant consists of 1600 CHF per month for the duration of the Master’s programme.

 Ghent University provides Master Grants to candidates from developing countries who wish to obtain a master’s degree at Ghent University.
 The scholarships consist of a monthly allowance, yearly tuition fee, insurance, and one-time relocation fee.

 K.U.
 Leuven Scholarships for International Students (Belgium)